 Especially if we take other pertinent variables (potential confounders) into account, we discover that variables packyrs, chd, chf, and stroke (smoking history in pack years, history of coronary heart disease, congestive heart failure, and stroke, respectively) are all associated with death before year 5, casting doubts on the prospect that LDL levels and 5 year all-cause mortality exhibit significant associations.

+Grade: 7 points.

+3 points for the table layout: good to summarize the number of subjects and missing data; 1 point off the units of variables in row.

+2 points for the descriptive statistics, including the number, mean, standard deviation, interquartile range, min and max.
+1 point off because for binary variables, you should present percentages.

+2 points for the discussion of finding, 1 point off the comparison between these two groups, higher or lower not just the association.